paranoidbsd/misc-scripts/available_updates/README.md

 The line format is `origin`, `flag`, `current version`, `predicate` and `new version`.
-The spacing between columns is not static, but tries to be semi-intelligent based on the longest origin path and longest version number.
+The spacing between columns is not static, but tries to be semi-intelligent based on the longest origin path and longest current version number.

 The flags are:
-* `V` current version has a known vulnerability
+* `V` currently installed version has a known vulnerability
+* `!` version available for update has a known vulnerability
 * `P` port revision update
 * `U` upstream version update
 * `O` orphaned port